 Museo Correr

-Prominent museum showcasing treasured artworks and Venice's history.
+Prominent museum in an opulent setting, displaying Venice's treasured artworks and rich history.

 What makes it special